Last Updated on

 At 1212 square miles, the state of Rhode Island is the smallest state in the nation.
 However, it boasts over 400 miles of shoreline.
 From swimming at Easton’s Beach in Newport to biking to Mohegan Bluffs on Block Island, there are lots of fun things to do in Rhode Island with kids.
 Interested in history?
 Take a tour of Fort Adams State Park.
 Walk through the tunnels and appreciate the views of Newport Harbor and Narragansett Bay.
 Still not sure what to do in Rhode Island on your family vacation?
 Here are our top 10 things to do in RI.

-Top 10 Fun Things to Do in Rhode Island with Kids
+10 Fun Things to Do in Rhode Island

 The Pawtucket Red Socks (Paw Sox) are the minor league AAA affiliates of the Boston Red Sox.
 Folks in most parts of New England are die-hard Red Sox fans.
 Here you can catch a glimpse of some Red Sox stars in the making.
-Famous players the likes of Manny Ramirez, Curt Schilling and Jim Rice have played here.
+Famous players the likes of Manny Ramirez, Curt Schilling and Jim Rice have played for the Pawtucket Red Sox.

 Baseball fans will have a field day, literally.
 Kid-friendly theme games and several free youth clinics are held by coaches and players throughout the season if you want to dig into a bit more than a game.